Español

 Structures

-Crews plan to rebuild the line using steel H-frame structures.
+Crews plan to rebuild the line using steel H-frame structures and build the new line using steel single poles and lattice towers.

-At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment and natural beauty of the region.
+At Appalachian Power, we are committed to meeting the energy needs of customers while protecting the environment.

-* Exact structure, height and right-of-way may vary
+*Exact structure, height and right-of-way requirements may vary

 Project Maps